DOCtorActoAntohich/aos2-save-editor/README.md

 Look for [the latest release here](https://github.com/DOCtorActoAntohich/aos2-save-editor/releases)

+- Windows release has the `.exe` extension.
+- Linux release is without the extension.

 Since the app is very small and not widely used, Windows defender **will scream at it** because it doesn't have many user approvals.